-Here the era of generals robbing their country dumb enjoyed a brief interregnum in a strange form of democracy by army arrangement.
+Here the spate of generals robbing their country dumb enjoyed a brief interregnum in a strange form of democracy by army arrangement.

-By 1979, unitarianism had triumphed in Nigeria with a witless document scribbled by the army and called federal constitution.
+By 1979 when Alhaji Shagari assumed power, unitarianism had triumphed in a witless document scribbled by the army and called federal constitution.

 The school teacher who became president had no vision other than running for reelection under this corrupted form of federalism that still managed to morph onto every dispensation in national history with ministers, public servants, legislators running amuck with stealing the oil mineral resources of the Niger delta.